-Care should be taken to ensure that cycle parking does not obstruct pedestrian movement particularly where it is integrated into existing highways.
-Further to this the Council will expect cycle parking areas to be designed in such a way to minimise conflict between motor vehicles and cycles.

-The Council will expect facilities intended to cater for long stay use such as for workers and commuters to provide undercover protection from the weather by means of lockers or lockable shelters or sheds.
-Wherever possible, provision should be made for shower and changing facilities and these should be fully integrated into the development.

-In residential developments the presence of a garage or rear garden space would normally take away the need for additional cycle provision.
+- 6.2.4 Care should be taken to ensure that cycle parking does not obstruct pedestrian movement particularly where it is integrated into existing highways.
+Further to this the Council will expect cycle parking areas to be designed in such a way to minimise conflict between motor vehicles and cycles. - 6.2.5 The Council will expect facilities intended to cater for long stay use such as for workers and commuters to provide undercover protection from the weather by means of lockers or lockable shelters or sheds.
+Wherever possible, provision should be made for shower and changing facilities and these should be fully integrated into the development. - 6.2.6 In residential developments the presence of a garage or rear garden space would normally take away the need for additional cycle provision.
 The Council will require the standard to be met for all flat developments and this will normally take the form of a covered communal facility.

-It is recognised that in certain locations (such as compact town centre sites) it is not possible to provide on site provision.
-In these instances the Council will expect a contribution to be made towards alternative facilities for example the implementation of a communal facility for the town centre.

-3 On the advice of Sustrans and the DfT's Draft Manual for Streets
+3 On the advice of Sustrans and the DfT's Manual for Streets